 Rafting is one of the most popular activities along the Kern River with numerous outfitters offering guided trips down the tours.
-The most popular Kern River rafting trips are on the Lower Kern.
-The flow of water on this stretch comes out of Lake Isabella with good rafting conditions even in the dry years.
+The most popular Kern River rafting trips are on the Upper Kern.
+When there is a good flow coming out of Lake Isabella rafting trips are available on the Lower Kern River.

 The upper Kern River is a great place for one-day rafting trips.
-Several rafting outfitters operate out of the town of Kernville
+To book a Kern River rafting trip visit Kern River Outfitters.

 Kernville and the town of Lake Isabella have an assortment of restaurants from fast food to fine food.